Sergi Samper: Andorra

+Motor Lublin

+On 1 August 2024, Samper joined Polish Ekstraklasa club Motor Lublin on a one-year deal.
+He made his debut one month later, featuring 45 minutes of the 5–2 away loss against Legia Warsaw after replacing Mathieu Scalet.

 International career

 Samper won his first cap for the Spain under-21 team on 12 November 2014 at the age of 19, playing the entire 1–4 friendly home loss to Belgium.

 Personal life

-Samper's older brother Jordi, is a professional tennis player.
+Samper's older brother Jordi is a professional tennis player.
 He played the game himself, until choosing football at six.

 Samper has type 1 diabetes, and befriended Borja Mayoral, who shares his condition, in the Spanish youth teams.